American Ferret Association, Inc.

 ADV POLICY

 All ferrets at an AFA show must provide proof of negative Aleutian's Disease Virus (ADV) testing within twelve months of the show date.
-Testing must be by the CEP Test and results must be:
+Testing must be by the United CEP Test or the Avecon ELISA (saliva) Test and results must be:

 1. on tester's original letterhead;